CharbelFarah057/MDP_Firewall/README.md

 What to do:
 - Copy the Frontend of the Networking page onto the other pages.
 (Should be done by the 23rd)
 - For the 22nd of april Charbel needs to do:
-	- ~~Finish the sorting problem by adding an ID in FirewallPolicyData.js~~
+	- Finish the sorting problem where the data is acting bat fucking shit crazy
 	- Finish the custom context menu
 	- Implement the toolbar
 	- Install the Search Bar